rutura/learnqt/_posts/2023-08-31-tableview-cpp-model-qml.md

 ## Consuming the C++ model on the QML side

-We won't do anything special to consume the model on the QML side, we'll instantiate it , just like we did for built-in models earlier in the chapter.
+We won't do anything special to consume the model on the QML side, we will just instantiate it.
 The entire code in the Main.qml file is reproduced below for convenience.

 ~~~qml
 //Main.qml